How do I protect my design in New Zealand and Australia?

 In Australia, designs can be functional and must be new and distinctive.
 "New" means different to prior art designs and “distinctive” means not substantially similar in overall impression (a higher threshold than originality).

-There are "grace" provisions for publication of the design in Australia and New Zealand, but those provisions only apply in very limited circumstances and should not be relied on.
+There are "grace" provisions for publication of the design in Australia and New Zealand, but those provisions do not apply in other important countries, namely China.

 In New Zealand, only prior publications and prior use of any product in New Zealand can be taken into account to determine originality, but publications on the internet are taken to be publications in New Zealand (except for publications of the design on foreign IP registers).
 Prior to filing a design application in New Zealand a product embodying the design cannot be sold or offered for sale, disclosed (other than in confidence), or published in New Zealand.